-A retrospective study of Unipolar Hemiarthroplasty was done in 32 cases of displaced fracture of femoral neck in the elderly at Rayong hospital.
-They were groups of people with limited life expectancy and had not high demand of functional level.
-No serious postoperative complication was found and 80 percent of these patients could regain ambulation as before surgery.
-With meticulous surgical technique, we found that Unipolar Hemiarthroplasty had a place in the treatment of displaced fracture of femoral neck in the elderly especially in cost-benefit implication
+A retrospective study of Unipolar Hemiarthroplasty was done in 48 cases of displaced fracture of femoral neck in the elderly at Prachuapkhirikhan hospital.
+They were groups of people with limited life expectancy and had not high demand of function level.
+No serious postoperative complication was found and 86.67 percent of these patients could regain ambulation as before surgery.
+With meticulous surgery technique, we found that Unipolar

+Hemiarthroplasty had a place in the treatment of displaced fracture of femoral neck in the elderly especially in cost-benefit implication.